British Warships in the Age of Sail: Series

 Pending availability of the fourth volume in the series, sailing warships after 1817 were covered (in somewhat less detail) by The Sail and Steam Navy List, 1815–1889, by David Lyon and Rif Winfield.

+New softback editions of the first three books in the series are scheduled to be published in October 2026.

 Similar volumes on other Navies

 The series on British Warships have been followed by companion volumes covering other Naval forces on the sailing era.